Inma Arias

 Inmaculada Arias Ergueta (born in Sestao on 15 March 1961) is a Basque journalist and politician.

-She is currently member of the Sestao City Council as councellor, since 2015, and she also serves as the leader and spokesperson of the Podemos-Ezker Anitza-IU-Greens Equo-Green Alliance Group in the Sestao City Council since 2020.
+She is currently member of the Sestao City Council as councillor, since 2015, and she also serves as the leader and spokesperson of the Podemos-Ezker Anitza-IU-Greens Equo-Green Alliance Group in the Sestao City Council since 2020.

 Biography

 Inma Arias was born in Sestao.
 She studied secondary education at the IES Ángela Figuera BHI institute in Sestao.
 He studied a licenciate degree in information sciences at the University of the Basque Country.

 She has worked as a journalist in the media and press, such as in the newspaper El Correo.
 She participated in the creation and editing of the local newspaper "Begira" and the free radio network "Karibe Irratia", during the eighties and nineties.

 Political career

 Part of the Podemos party since its inception around 2014, he collaborated in its initial creation in the municipality of Sestao.
 He collaborated in the initial creation of Podemos Sestao, helping to create the electoral platform Bai Ahal Da-Sí Se Puede (Sestao)-BAD-SSP (Yes We Can Sestao), along with other people such as Richar Vaquero, Soraya Pereira, Montserrat Roca, Isidoro Temprano or Ángela Sevilla.

 General Feminist Strike on 30 November 2023 in Sestao (in the photo, Soraya Pereira, Inma Arias, Montserrat Roca and Ángela Sevilla).

 In the 2015 Spanish local elections, he was a candidate for councillor for the electoral platform Bai Ahal Da-Sí Se Puede (Sestao)-BAD-SSP, candidacies promoted by Podemos, with Soraya Pereira as a candidate for Mayor of Sestao.
 She was elected councillor of the Sestao city council.
 In the 2015 Basque foral elections, Arias was a candidate for member of the General Assemblies of Biscay, for the constituency of Enkarterriak-Las Encartaciones, although she did not obtain a seat in the lesgilature of Biscay.

 In the 2019 Spanish local elections, she repeated as a candidate for councillor of the Sestao city council for the electoral alliance Elkarrekin Podemos Sestao (Podemos, Ezker Anitza-IU and Greens Equo), as second on the list, with Soraya Pereira as a candidate for Mayor of Sestao.
 She was elected again as a councillor.